Rabid (2019 film): Release

 Rabid premiered at the London FrightFest Film Festival on August 26, 2019.
-Rabid held its US premiere on October 15, 2019, at Screamfest Horror Film Festival in Los Angeles.
-The film was released theatrically, digitally, and on video on demand on December 13, 2019, by Shout!
-Studios.
-Release on DVD and Blu-Ray was on February 4, 2020.
+The film held its US premiere on October 15, 2019, at Screamfest Horror Film Festival in Los Angeles.

+Distribution rights were acquired by A71 Entertainment in Canada, Shout!
+Studios in the United States, 101 Films in the United Kingdom, and Madman Entertainment in Australia and New Zealand.
+The film was released in select theaters, digitally, and on video on demand in the US on December 13, 2019.
+In Canada, Rabid was released theatrically on January 31, 2020.
+It was released on DVD and Blu-ray on February 4, 2020.